maciej-stefaniak/generator-next-prismic/README.md

 - In the server an API connected to Prismic to deliver content to the client
 - Offline support with a service worker
 - A manifest and robots.txt files
-- Linting & code formatting with Eslint, Prettier, Airbnb rules ...
+- Linting & code formatting with Eslint, Prettier ...
 - Styling with SCSS files and with Autoprefixer.
 Also allows to add custom PostCSS config.
 - A Redux store to get the content from the API